Removing Old Sulphated Limewash From Masonry

 A. Hydrochloric Acid (30-35%):

 - Potential hazards: TOXIC; CORROSIVE TO FLESH; CORROSIVE TO CONCRETE, STEEL, WOOD OR GLASS; FLAMMABLE.

-3. Available from chemical supply house, drugstore or pharmaceutical supply distributor, or hardware store.
+- Available from chemical supply house, drugstore or pharmaceutical supply distributor, or hardware store.

 B. Filler for poulticing such as attapulgite or sepiolite clay: Available from hardware store.

 C. Clean, potable water